janreidev-web/radtech/DOCUMENTATION.md

 ## 1. Project Overview

-**RadTech3D** is an interactive web-based 3D learning platform designed to teach radiologic technology students the principles and techniques of lateral cervicothoracic spine positioning.
-It replaces static textbook diagrams with a hands-on virtual lab where students can manipulate a realistic 3D human model, position radiographic equipment, compute exposure factors, and view simulated radiographic results.
+**RadTech3D** is an interactive web-based 3D learning platform designed to teach radiologic technology Radiologic Technologists the principles and techniques of lateral cervicothoracic spine positioning.
+It replaces static textbook diagrams with a hands-on virtual lab where Radiologic Technologists can manipulate a realistic 3D human model, position radiographic equipment, compute exposure factors, and view simulated radiographic results.

 ### 1.1 Problem Statement

-Radiologic technology interns face significant challenges mastering lateral cervicothoracic spine imaging due to:
+Radiologic technologist face significant challenges mastering lateral cervicothoracic spine imaging due to:

 - The cervicothoracic junction (C7–T1) is obscured by dense shoulder anatomy.
 - Positioning techniques (Swimmer's View / Twinning Method and Pawlow Method) require precise spatial understanding that is difficult to convey through 2D diagrams.